zephyrproject-rtos/zephyr/doc/develop/test/twister.rst

 ********************************
 Enable ZTEST framework's :kconfig:option:`CONFIG_ZTEST_SHUFFLE` config option to run your tests in random order.
 This can be beneficial for identifying dependencies between test cases.
-For native_posix platforms, you can provide the seed to the random number generator by providing ``-seed=value`` as an argument to twister.
+For native_sim platforms, you can provide the seed to the random number generator by providing ``-seed=value`` as an argument to twister.
 See :ref:`Shuffling Test Sequence <ztest_shuffle>` for more details.